fishinsea2014/Python_Editor/README.md

 * press <About> button there will pop a message box which used to input the word which you want to find
 * press <T&&D> button there will insert a text of current time and date in the top of the text area
 * Customers can open up to 100 textareas and used the button to transfer to the corresponding textarea
+* There are two other directories, the <odf> directory contain the library for dealing with .odt file type.
+The <win32> directory contain the library for dealing with the printer function